 We'll never know.

 What is my reason for being here?
 Why didn't I die when I was seriously ill in 2016?
-Why did I find out a mass in my abdomen is a hernia and not advanced cancer?
+Why did I find out a mass in my abdomen is not advanced cancer?
 How many people went to the doctor yesterday and got the opposite news?

 I don't know.
 It's not because I'm better than them, that I can assure you.